 There are a number of local charities that provide services to assist with home care and outreach services.
 In addition, friends and family can create a schedule to provide assistance to their senior loved one.

-The next level of care, home healthcare, involves a greater degree of assistance to seniors and includes healthcare services that are provided in the senior's home.
-Home healthcare will vary significantly depending on the level of services provided.
+Home healthcare involves a greater degree of assistance to seniors and includes healthcare services that are provided in the senior's home.
+Home healthcare costs vary significantly depending on the level of services provided.
 However, it frequently will cost from $10,000 to $30,000 per year.

-Home healthcare is preferred to assisted living or nursing home care because the person receiving care will be able to maintain his or her independence.
+Many seniors prefer home healthcare rather than assisted living or nursing home care because the person receiving care will be able to maintain his or her independence.
 While the cost is generally reasonable, there are many organizations and providers who can give you good quality care.
 A key decision for home healthcare is the person who will be the caregiver.
 Family is often the first option.
 If you have a child or other relative who is willing to provide assistance, you may be able to live quite comfortably in a family home or perhaps in an attached apartment.

-The next level will frequently be a service provider such as a home healthcare aide.
-The aides visit on a regular basis and provide assistance.
+The next care level is frequently a service provider such as a home healthcare aide.
+The aides usually visit on a regular basis and provide assistance.
 Many individuals are able to manage well by themselves as long as they have a home healthcare aide who makes regular visits.

 A third level of home healthcare may involve visits by a practical nurse or registered nurse.
 The nurse may assist you with various types of care and check to see that you are using your medications or other types of therapy in a beneficial manner.

 There are safeguards that should be carefully considered for home healthcare.
 The organizations that provide home healthcare are generally licensed by each state.
-You can check into their certification and also their reputation.
-It's also helpful to have a family member who is in regular contact with the senior person who is receiving home healthcare.
+You can check their certification and also their reputation.
+It is helpful to have a family member who is in regular contact with the senior person who is receiving home healthcare.